goldenraphti/fontsource-dashboard/README.md

 - [ ] fix the weight preview (it doesn't work as expected when playing with the weight input range)
 - [ ] add more fonts
-- [ ] add possibility to add tags to fonts
+- [ ] add possibility to add tags to fonts (e.g. elegant, modern, playful, quirky, tech, etc.)
-- [ ] deploy (as subdomain of raphaelferrand.com) and marketing
+- [ ] add possibility to create "collections" of fonts.
+Like, when you're preparing a project, but you're doing a preselection of fonts you might want to use but haven't completely decided yet. (e.g. map-the-world, personal blog, music festival website, etc.)
 - [ ] SEO
+- [ ] marketing